-Enron was a major energy company with a major positions not only in the electricity and natural gas markets, but also with operations in communications and even paper and pulp businesses.
+Enron was a major energy company with major positions not only in the electricity and natural gas markets but also with operations in communications and even the paper and pulp businesses.
 At its peak, the company employed about 20,000 people and claimed revenues of over $100 billion.
-The company was apparently so successful that Fortune named it the America’s most innovative company six years in a row, from 1996 until 2001, when the scandal broke.
+The company was apparently so successful that Fortune named it America’s most innovative company six years in a row, from 1996 until 2001, when the scandal broke.

-“Claimed” is the operative term here when it comes to Enron’s business, because in 2001 it came to light that Enron had been conducting institutional fraud.
+“Claimed” is the operative term here when it comes to Enron’s business.
+In 2001, it came to light that Enron had been conducting institutional fraud.
 Through a series of accounting loopholes and a mind-boggling amount of complacency, corruption, and incompetence, Enron booked billions in fake revenues and hid billions more in debt over several years.
 The fraud that Enron committed was both institutional and complex, but it boils down to the fact that Enron claimed revenues that it had no real right to claim.

 But the bigger they are, the harder they fall.
 Enron’s bankruptcy was the biggest in American history, and it was so catastrophic that it even put its auditor, Arthur Andersen, out of business.
-Skilling is currently serving a 14-year prison sentence, begun in 2006.
+Skilling has been in prison since 2006 and is scheduled to be released in February 2019.

 7. Ivan Boesky

-His fortunes changed in the late 1980s when regulators began cracking down on Wall Street, and particularly those involved in the generally value destroying leveraged buyout industry.
-As Business Insider chronicles, authorities first went for Milken and then came after Boesky.
+His fortunes changed in the late 1980s when regulators began cracking down on Wall Street — particularly those involved in the value-destroying leveraged buyout industry.
+As Business Insider chronicles, authorities first went for Milken.
+Then they came after Boesky.

 8. Barry Minkow

 Financial regulators caught up with Minkow in 1988.
-He and his staff at ZZZZ Best (seriously, that’s the name of the company he used, pronounced “zee best” — he came up with the name in high school) were indicted on 54 counts ranging from racketeering to tax evasion.
-Minkow was sentenced to 25 years, but was released early in 1995.
+He and his staff at ZZZZ Best (seriously, that’s the name of his company.
+Pronounced “zee best,” he came up with the name in high school) were indicted on 54 counts ranging from racketeering to tax evasion.
+Minkow was sentenced to 25 years but was released early in 1995.

 During his time in prison, Minkow appeared to undergo a classic though insane kind of turnaround.
-Born to a Jewish family, Minkow became a born again Christian shortly before going to prison, and when he emerged he went to work as a pastor.
+Born to a Jewish family, Minkow became a born-again Christian shortly before going to prison.
+When he emerged, he went to work as a pastor.
 According to U-T San Diego, Minkow then proceeded to bust other Ponzi schemes operating in the area near his church, including one that had defrauded investors out of $300 million.
 Minkow’s cooperation helped convince a judge to end his probation in 2002.